Going Beyond Psychometric Testing in Pre-Hiring Screening

 He believes that the personality screening tests used by most organizations are flawed and ill-advised because they cannot adequately address any of these issues.

 Within the limits of any psychometric testing instrument used for pre-hire assessment the result are accurate.
 However, if the limits of the instruments are not properly understood and the results are used inappropriately then problems, such as Adler points out, begin to arise.
 Very few, if any, psychometric testing instruments can help assess the points that Lou Adler has made.

 There is, however, a technique available that does allow one to assess exactly what Lou Adler is speaking about.
 It can directly assess a candidate’s motivation needs and work environment requirements in relation to the position.
 Managers and employees can also be compared to determine where there may be points of friction and what might be needed to resolve these types of issues.
 The HR possibilities for this technique are almost limitless.

-A business that incorporates Language and Behaviour Profile Analysis into its HR processes can expect to see a return on its investment in better quality hires, a reduction in employee churn, and an ability to resolve employee relations in ways that will more often than not result in retention of productive, motivated employees rather than the letting of disgruntled individuals.
+A business that incorporates Language and Behavior Profile Analysis into its HR processes can expect to see a return on its investment in better quality hires, a reduction in employee churn, and an ability to resolve employee relations in ways that will more often than not result in retention of productive, motivated employees rather than the letting go of disgruntled individuals.